 In response to these concerns, top-of-chain parties have developed contractual provisions designed to shift financial risk away from them and onto others.
 Chief among these risk-shifting clauses are the pay-if-paid / pay-when-paid clauses that seem nearly ubiquitous in payment contracts.

 Pay-if-paid / pay-when-paid clauses are so well-known and accepted in the industry that it can be difficult to understand how odd the practice is.
 Courts have made their own decision about these clauses, looking upon them with disfavor.

 General public policy of the United States has long been, and continues to be, that the majority of the financial risk on construction projects should be held by the parties closest to the money.
 The chief tool for enforcing this policy is the mechanics lien.

 Mechanics liens are statutory security interests in the actual property being improved by the project.
 Nearly every person or business that works on a construction or renovation project is given the right to file a mechanics lien.
-However, in order to prevent taking advantage of the property owner (and other top-of-chain parties), you must meet certain requirements, and take specific actions, in order to utilize a mechanics lien.
+However, in order to prevent taking advantage of the property owner (and other top-of-chain parties), you must meet certain requirements, and take specific actions, in order to retain the right to file a lien.

 These requirements include sending specific notices and meeting deadlines (to send notice and file the mechanics lien).
 When these requirements are met, however, the allocation of risk is shifted to the parties above you.

 Since nobody wants to bear the burden of financial risk, top-of-chain parties have begun to use other means to manage and chip away at the risk of a lien on their projects.
 Chiefly, it is routine for parties to request a lien waiver in exchange for payment, no matter which level of the chart you fall into.